jlecomte/ascom-oag-focuser/README.md

 ### Important Note About OAG Compatibility

 * ZWO OAG (standard version): Will work out of the box.
 Thankfully, this seems like the most popular unit!
-* ZWO OAG-L (large version): A small change in the design is required, but is is possible to make it work.
+* ZWO OAG-L (large version): Will work out of the box with an extra adapter I am in the process of designing.
 * Player One OAG (MINI or MAX): I am in the process of establishing compatibility.
 My hunch is that it will work out of the box, but I need to confirm.
 * Celestron OAG: I do not know.
 It looks like the helical focuser can be detached and there are threads, but I would have to see the unit myself to check it.
 * QHY OAG: Will not work (without a significant change to the design), sorry!